Alstadt Altbier 2.3

 • Appearance

-• Deep amber color, brilliantly clear.
-Persistent and creamy ivory colored head.
+• Deep copper color, very clear, with a fine and reasonably persistent ivory colored head.

 • Aroma